smitelli/scottsmitelli.com/src/content/articles/take-oncall-and-shove-it/index.md

 And again, there is definitely variability in this area.
 Some places do pay a modest honorarium for each on-call shift worked.
 Some will provide payment or "unofficial" compensatory time to balance out a page handled outside of typical business hours.{{% margin-note side %}}And if your employer does this, a small question for you: Do they _also_ reduce the amount of sprint story points they expect you to work through?{{% /margin-note %}} I have heard legends of organizations where the teams are staffed adequately and the systems simply don't page.
 Can you imagine a magical place where a person is only on-call for like two weeks over the course of the last quarter, and who never got paged?
 I, who once spent an entire summer being on-call every other week while occasionally fielding a dozen pages in the span of a single day, cannot.

 Perhaps the biggest source of variability comes from a team's willingness to improve the situation as opposed to simply accepting that things are the way they're meant to be.
 Some teams view a page as a signal that something needs to be immediately fixed to prevent that specific thing from ever happening again.
-Other teams view it as something that just happens as a natural consequence of supporitng a product, like a smoke detector battery chirp that everybody has learned to tune out over the course of many months.
+Other teams view it as something that just happens as a natural consequence of supporitng a product, like a smoke detector battery chirp that everybody has learned to tune out over the course of several years.
 It is the manifestation of technical debt that has been boiling for years, looking for a pressure relief valve to escape through, and it just happened to find its release through your pager.
 Oddly enough, the teams that are most willing to actually prevent pages from recurring are also the most likely to actually write and maintain their on-call runbooks.
 Sometimes the runbook is the only friend an on-call engineer has.

-## TODO
+## Everything is catching, yes, everything is catching on fire

 > **Bart:** Milhouse, how could you let this happen?
 You were supposed to be the night watchman!
 >